|

 at Ellen's Buy the Book bookshop cafe, whose character opened the

 show with the line "Quit jerking us around and come out already."
+We

 gathered at 7:30 pm with our covered dishes and brownies for a